ookiineko/dur/README.md

 to compile a statically linked Qt application, simply use `mingw-w64-cmake-static`

+#### Qt Creator

+to use this toolchain in Qt Creator you need to manually select the CMake wrappers, and add Qt version by selecting `qmake6` in `[mingw target sysroot]/lib/qt6/bin`. run button only work with static Kit due to `QT_PLUGIN_PATH` cannot be easily set

 ## Packages with old versions

 | name | reason |